diggydude/figment/README.md

 separate text editor such as Notepad and a free FTP client such as Filezilla (https://filezilla-project.org/).

-If you're a developer and wish to modify the Figment database for your own purposes, you'll need a database administration tool such as phpMyAdmin (https://www.phpmyadmin.net/).
-Note that the Figment authors cannot provide any support if you modify the datbase schema or SQL queries!
+If you're a developer and wish to modify the Figment database for your own purposes, you'll need a database administration tool such as phpMyAdmin (https://www.phpmyadmin.net/). **Note that the Figment authors cannot provide any technical support for custom database schema or SQL query modifications!**